 “Dan’s experience with publishing certainly instilled confidence in my finished product.
 With his help, I signed two contracts in a three-month period!”

-Which publishing companies are accepting submissions in 2025?
+Which houses are accepting submissions in 2026?

 🫤🤷